gshugh/CSC517_HW2_Rails/README.md

         Most of these 'extra' views are retained: for time constraints
             for future development on the application if needed

+     FAQs:
+        1. What will happen if admin/agent deletes a tour booked by several people?
+        Ans: In this case the following information will be deleted:
+             - All their bookmarks for their tour(s)
+             - All the bookings for their tour(s)
+             - All the reviews for their tour(s)
+             - All posted pictures for their tour(s)
+             - All waitlists for their tour(s)
+             - All the corressponding visits for their tour(s)
+             - All the listings for their tour(s)

+        2. What will happen if user who has booked the tour deletes their account?
+        Ans: In this case the following information will be deleted:
+             - All the user's bookmarks
+             - All the user's bookings
+             - All the user's reviews
+             - All the user's waitlists

 User Roles:

     Admin: